 The sugar-white sand of Grayton Beach is striking.
 It’s picturesque and perfect for spending time in the sun exploring.
 The state park has recently made upgrades to make it more wheelchair accessible.
 Ramps that accommodate strollers and wagons too, replacing the stairs that limited access.

 Sand mats are available to make it a smoother transition from land to sand.
 Beach wheelchairs and accommodating campsites make staying overnight possible.
 Of the newer handicap accessible beaches in the state has done its part to make everyone feel at home while visiting it.

-One of the most handicap accessible beaches in Floirda, Clearwater Beach draws a crowd for many reasons.
-Not only is it one of the best Gulf Coast beaches that offer limited free parking, but it also provides sun umbrella rental and food carts in the parking lot area.
+One of the most handicap accessible beaches in Florida, Clearwater Beach draws a crowd for many reasons.
+Not only is it one of the best Gulf Coast beaches that offer limited free parking, but it also provides sun umbrella rental and food carts in the parking lot area making Clearwater an affordable Florida beach town to vacation.
 Grabbing a quick bite to eat before returning to the white sands is a possibility.